mariadb-corporation/MaxScale/Documentation/REST-API/API.md

   - Pretty-print output.

     If this parameter is set to `true` then the returned objects are formatted in a more human readable format.
+If the parameter is set to `false` then the returned objects are formatted in a compact format.
 All resources support this parameter.
+The default value for this parameter is `true`.

 ## HTTP Headers